jbakse/compform_notes/content/index.md

-Computational Form is a class at [Parsons](http://amt.parsons.edu/) explores generative art, parametric design, and procedural generation.
+Computational Form is a class at [Parsons](http://amt.parsons.edu/) that explores generative art, parametric design, and procedural generation.
 In this class, we will investigate a creative process in which form is created by following defined instructions.
 We will write instructions that a computer will follow to create images, animations, sounds, and sculptures.

 **We will make things that make things**.